Top-Tier Defense for Murder & Homicide Charges in Indianapolis

 Facing murder charges can be overwhelming and terrifying.
 A conviction is devastating and affects you and your entire family.
 If you are under investigation for murder or have been charged, you should secure legal representation as soon as possible.
-At Harwell Gray Legal Counsel LLC, our experienced Indianapolis murder lawyers can thoroughly investigate your case, determine your legal options, and help you structure the strong defense you need.
+At Harwell Criminal Defense, our experienced Indianapolis murder lawyers can thoroughly investigate your case, determine your legal options, and help you structure the strong defense you need.
 We believe everyone deserves dedicated and compassionate legal representation.
 When you need someone on your side, we are here for you.

 Are you facing murder or homicide charges in Indiana?
-Call Harwell Gray Legal Counsel LLC today at 317-344-9085 or contact us online to schedule a meeting with our murder defense attorney in Indianapolis!
+Call Harwell Criminal Defense today at 317-344-9085 or contact us online to schedule a meeting with our murder defense attorney in Indianapolis!

 What Is The Difference Between Homicide And Murder Charges?